mrven/Blender-Texel-Density-Checker/docs/checker_material.md

 # Interactive Checker Material

 This feature is assignment Material with checker texture.
 Texture dynamically changes if you change "Texture Size" on Texel Units and Texture Size UI Panel.
-Also this material visualize data from [Bake TD/UV/Islands to Vertex Color](bake_td.md) operator.
+Also, this material can visualize data from [Bake TD/UV/Islands to Vertex Color](bake_td.md) operator.

 # UI Elements and Functionality